Frequently Asked Questions

 What AACC college courses allow me to earn high school and college credit (dual credit)?

-Please refer to the list of college courses approved by Anne Arundel County Public Schools (AACPS) eligible for dual credit.
+Please refer to the list of college courses approved by Anne Arundel County Public Schools (AACPS) for courses eligible for dual credit.
 Remember, students must be approved by their principal prior to registering for the college class at AACC in order to be eligible for dual credit.

 Do colleges and universities accept credits earned through dual enrollment?

-Credits earned through approved dual enrollment courses may transfer to many Maryland public colleges and universities.
+Credits earned through dual enrollment courses may transfer to many Maryland public colleges and universities.
 To help predict college course transfer to Maryland public institutions and some private, the ARTSYS system is a helpful planning tool.
 Like Advanced Placement courses, university policies vary regarding acceptance of transfer credits.
 Prospective students are encouraged to contact their college or university of interest to inquire directly about the acceptance of transfer credits.

 Signature Program & Advanced Coursework